iusztinpaul/energy-forecasting/README.md

 <div align="center">
   <a href="https://youtu.be/OKk9U310qYE">
-    <strong>Also, check out the video below to better understand what the final outcome of the course is 👇</strong>
+    <strong>Check out this short video to see what you will build during the course 👇</strong>
     <br/>
     <br/>
     <img src="images/screenshot_introduction_video.png" alt="Introduction Video" style="width:75%;">